-Parents receive two written reports on pupil progress throughout the year.
-There is also opportunity to meet formally during Parents' evenings twice per year.
+Parents receive a written report on pupil progress in the final term.
+There is also opportunity to meet formally during Parents' evenings twice per year as well as an invitation in the first term to meet the teacher.
 Results of the above assessment can be shared with parents during the Parent Interviews.